 - And lots of water, of course

-Now that you have all the supplies you need all ready and at hand, it is time to stop procrastinating and to actually get on with the task at hand i.e. resolving the question of how to get rid of urine smell in bathroom.
+Now that you have all the supplies you need already and at hand, it is time to stop procrastinating and actually get on with the task at hand i.e. resolving the question of how to get rid of urine smell in the bathroom.

-Enzyme based cleaner are the best solution to eliminating urine smell.
+Enzyme-based cleaners are the best solution to eliminating urine smell.
 They do not just mask the urine odor, they eliminate the odor source completely.
-The other good thing about an enzyme based cleaner is the ease of use.
+The other good thing about an enzyme-based cleaner is the ease of use.
 You just spray on the affected area and walk away.
-There are many enzyme based cleaners in the market, but one of the best is Xion Lab’s Bio-Enzymatic Stain & Odor Remover.
-CLICK HERE for more information about Xion Lab’s Bio-Enzymatic Stain & Odor Remover.
+There are many enzyme-based cleaners in the market, but one of the best is Xion Lab’s bio-enzymatic Stain & Odor Remover.
+CLICK HERE for more information about Xion Lab’s bio-enzymatic Stain & Odor Remover.

 Pour the general-purpose cleaner all around the rim of the toilet seat

 There are a large number of products available in the market for this job.
-However, if you are more of a DIY (do it yourself) type and do no not trust strong abrasive chemicals and their impact on your health, then you can easily create your own bathroom and toilet cleaning concoction with a simple dish washing detergent.
+However, if you are more of a DIY (do it yourself) type and do not trust strong abrasive chemicals and their impact on your health, then you can easily create your own bathroom and toilet cleaning concoction with a simple dishwashing detergent.

 Squirt a stream of your bowl cleaner directly under the rim